mjk9898/Imputation_WellLog_CF/README.md

 # Introduction
 Welcome to the GitHub repository pertaining to our journal: _Imputation of missing values in well log data using k-nearest neighbor collaborative filtering_.

-Our research utilizes the k-nearest neighbor collaboritve filtering algorithm to make predictions of the missing well log data values.
+Our research utilizes the k-nearest neighbor collaborative filtering algorithm to make predictions of the missing well log data values.

 # Files
 The repository contains the following files:
 * Imputation_WellLog_CF.ipynb
 * WellLog_Visualization.ipynb
 * CF_Results.ipynb
+* CF_Results-Multiple.ipynb
+* Imputation_WellLog_CF_MultipleLogs.ipynb
 * Various csv files used in our research

 Note: CSV files are too large to be uploaded on GitHub.
 Files have been uploaded to our Google Drive link: https://drive.google.com/drive/folders/1LF-T2Wq7Yzg5h_xImviSUwuH3P_2oOr_?usp=sharing

 Our research utilized the Jupyter Notebook (.ipynb) for easier analysis and visualization.
-Please install Jupyter Notbook or use Google Colab, a free-online Jupyter Notebook, to open the ipynb files.
+Please install Jupyter Notebook or use Google Colab, a free online Jupyter Notebook, to open the ipynb files.

-If you want to use other coding environemnts, copy and paste the codes and files to your preferred coding environment (IDE etc.).
+If you want to use other coding environments, copy and paste the codes and files to your preferred coding environment (IDE etc.).

 # Python Libraries
-Our research utilizes various Python libraries that needs to be installed:
+Our research utilizes various Python libraries that need to be installed:
 * NumPy
 * Pandas
 * Matplotlib